sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-36.md

 **Solution**

-We can update `fixed-point` in this way to show the sequence of approximation:
+We can update `fixed-point` to show the sequence of approximation:

 ```scheme
 (define (fixed-point f first-guess)